By Alaina Dismukes

 Would you have thought that you, as a student, could be a part of research that is taking place halfway around the world?
 Three Mississippi State University undergraduate students did just that by participating in research aimed to end hunger in Zambia.
 Hands-on learning opportunities like the 2023 Spring Undergraduate Research Symposium, organized by the Shackouls Honors College, are equipping MSU students with the skills to find solutions to the world’s most pressing challenges.

 The Feed the Future Innovation Lab for Fish housed in MSU’s College of Veterinary Medicine is a part of the U.S. Government’s global hunger and food security initiative, working toward creating sustainable, long-term solutions to end chronic hunger and poverty.
 Faculty from six departments across MSU are involved in Fish Innovation Lab-funded activities.
-Kathleen Ragsdale, an MSU research professor at the Social Science Research Center (SSRC) and lead principal investigator for the Fish Innovation Lab’s FishFirst!
+Kathleen Ragsdale, a MSU research professor at the Social Science Research Center (SSRC) and lead principal investigator for the Fish Innovation Lab’s FishFirst!
 Zambia activity, is passionate about providing research opportunities that will help students gain experience and build skills for the future.

 Nyia Sawyer, a sophomore biomedical engineering major; Deja Howard, a senior psychology major; and Makayla Smith, a senior sociology major, all presented on FishFirst!
 Zambia work under the direction of Ragsdale.
 The main focus of the research activity is providing mothers in Zambia with the information and tools they need to incorporate nutrient-rich foods like fish into their families’ diets to increase overall health, especially for young children who are in a critical growth stage.